 5 Things Miamians Are Talking About Right Now

-We’re hanging at a secret beach, eating at a brand-new food hall and brewery hopping across Wynwood.
-(We’ll miss you, Wynwood Yard.)
+We’re booking a gold-infused facial, buying tickets to a new pop festival and going to a four-star Fourth of July bash.
 You know, just another typical month in Miami.
-Here’s what to bring up at your next boozy brunch.
+Here’s what to bring up at your next oceanfront happy hour.

 Say hello to the return of Miami Spa Months, when dozens of our favorite spas (the Fontainebleau, the Miami Beach Edition, the Delano) offer treatments priced at $109 and $139, instead of the usual $300 to $500.
 Some spas are taking it up a notch by offering poolside massages, champagne-inspired facials and free fitness classes followed by complimentary beach access.
 Look out for the 24-karat-gold facial (!) at the 1 Hotel South Beach, which uses gold and precious minerals to reduce inflammation, redness and puffiness.